Vape Pen Explosion Leaves Teen With Hole In His Jaw, Broken Teeth

 KFOR reports that a 17-year-old teen experienced a vape pen explosion that left him with a hole in his jaw, broken teeth, and a bloody mouth.
 He traveled with his injuries from Nevada to Utah with his mother, where he underwent surgery.
-Although it has been called a freak accident, the U.S. Emergency Departments report thousands of other cases of e-cigarette explosions and burn injuries from 2015 to 2017.
+Although this case has been called a freak accident, U.S. hospital emergency rooms reported thousands of other cases of e-cigarette explosions and burn injuries from 2015 to 2017.

 “People need to know before they buy these devices that there’s a possibility they’re going to blow up in your pocket, in your face,” said Katie Russell, the trauma medical director at Primary Children’s Hospital that first treated the victim.